besher-massri/DocumentEnrichmentService/README.md

  The configurations are:

  - NER [Boolean]: if true, named entity will be extracted, note that this will slow down the process.

+ - temporalEntities [Boolean]: if false, SUTime expression recogniser will be turned off, do this when the language isn't English.

  - splitIntoParagraphs [Boolean]: if true, sentence tokenization will be forced to split on the double newlines `\n\n` symbol, which is usually used when splitting between paragraphs.
 Set this to true if documents are long and you know that double newlines `\n\n` is used in your documents as a paragraph separator.

  - synonyms [Boolean]: if true, for each word and named entity, a list of alternative meanings (synonyms) will be provided (if exists).